verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] Wonder who you are on a Sunday morning
 - [ ] It's not easy to sign a death warrant for one's own creation.
 - [ ] I'm slightly amused by your astonishing capacity to talk nonsense.
+- [ ] Then the trickle becomes the river.
+And then the river becomes the flood.